 The Clinical Performance Examination (CPX) series is comprised of the Mini-CPX taken at the end of the pre-clerkship period and the full CPX that may be taken at the end of the first year of clerkships.

 The Mini-CPX is a five-hour examination administered towards the end of strand B of the second year of the MD curriculum (March).
 This examination is composed of both standardized patient encounters and computer-based exercises.
 The goals of this assessment are to evaluate your history and physical examination skills, patient interaction skills, communication (oral presentation), clinical reasoning, and overall knowledge.
 It is also a means for you to identify skill areas on which to focus prior to entering clinical clerkships.
 Successful completion of the Mini-CPX is a requirement for MD candidate students to enroll in clinical clerkships.
 Students who do not attain an overall passing score on the exam will be identified for remediation and participation in the Student Guidance Program.

-Students who meet or exceed a minimum passing score threshold on the Mini-CPX will be eligible to enter clerkships as early as Period 11, provided all other minimum course requirements have been successfully completed.
+Students who meet or exceed a minimum passing score threshold on the Mini-CPX will be eligible to enter clerkships as soon as they successfully complete Q6 and provided all other minimum course requirements have been successfully completed.
 Students who do not achieve the minimum passing score on the Mini-CPX will be referred for individualized coaching support and a reassessment of clinical skills.
 Eligibility for starting clerkships will be determined by the Committee on Performance, Professionalism, and Promotion (CP3) upon review of the remediation plan completed, and no sooner than Period 1.
-Any clerkships previously scheduled for Periods 11-12 will need to be rescheduled.
+Any clerkships scheduled prior to remediation may need to be rescheduled.